RM-Terrell/project-orbital/docs/design_docs/rest_api_math.md

 User sends a call to the same division endpoint.
 Sends in the values for 4 / 0.
 The system returns a 200 code with a `success` value of `false` and a message describing what went wrong when trying to divide by zero.

-Every response contains a `provided_arguments` field, listing the arguments the user provided as a dictionary.

-Every response contains a `calculation_results` field listing the results of the calculation as a dictionary.
-Calculations may return one number, or many.

-Every response contains a `warnings` field containing any warnings (like the divide by zero example) as a list of strings.

 ### Code locations